creativenucleus/jamuary-2025-www/content/blog/7-print.md

 You can use `string.sub` to pick out a substring.

-The long form is `string.sub(text,i,i)`, but this can be shortened as per the following:
+The long form is `string.sub(text,i,j)`, but this can be shortened as per the following:

 ```lua
 local T=0